 A study of health promotion education covering topics such as consequences of lifestyle choices, behavior modification of coronary risk factors, psychological motivation techniques, and application of wellness screening.
+Prerequisite: None.
+Offered: On demand.

 HLTH 1160 First Aid, CPR and AED Essentials